ruairitobrien/ruairitobrien-blog/src/render/posts/to-make-a-blog.html.md

 I work as a programmer and I guess my main hobby is programming too so deciding to make a blog brought with it a lot of over thinking about how to begin and surprisingly little about what would be blogged.

 Should i sign up to a service like [Wordpress](https://wordpress.com/), [Blogger](https://www.blogger.com/home) or [Medium](https://medium.com/)?
 They're all nice and quick to get started.
-It occurred ot me though that I already had accounts with all of them and never used them.
-For a person who enjoys technology, a place on the internet to call your own is bound to be a good thing and the more control you have over it the better.
-With that thought in mind, sensing that the ready made options don't fit the bill, what are the options?
+For a person who enjoys technology and works in the software industry, a place on the internet to call your own is bound to be a good thing.
+The more control you have over it the better.
+None of the existing services provide a place to call your own in my view.
+Just like social media, you will create all the content but you must fit their format and be part of the tapestry of that site rather than it being your own place.

-Build your own blog of course.
-Endorphins pumping with the dreams of the amazing creation about to unfold, battered to death by a realistic appraisal of the effort involved.
+If the existing services aren't the right option, what are the alternatives?

+Build your own site of course!
+One problem here is that it's a lot of work to do that.
+Sure you could throw something together fairly quickly but watch the hours slip away as you try to add some of the common features on any blog site.
 We (developers) all know we **can** build a blog site from scratch.
-We should know that we shouldn't do it.
+In the majority of cases, we really shouldn't do it though.

-More options.
-Set up a [LAMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle)) server, install wordpress...
-Even that is a bit of a pain.
-You become slave to the database.
-Managing hosting is no fun and can start to hit the pocket.
-If you create a blog and you're lucky enough to attract a lot of traffic, you now have scaling issues to worry about.
+One option.
+Set up a [LAMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle) server, install wordpress...
+I really don't want to launch in to a long spiel about why I don't like this option but, well, I don't.
+I don't like managing a database if I don't have to.
+I like things to be fast and scalable and I don't like dealing with security issues if I don't have to.
+If you have coding skills, take advantage of them and avoid Wordpress.
+That is just my opinion though.
+A lot of people wouldn't agree with me on that.

 <h3>Static Site Generators</h3>

 While over thinking all this and doing anything but actually starting my blog, I stumbled across static site generators.
 A novel concept to me.
+I did recognize names like Jekyll and Hexo but never really looked to figure out what they were.

 A static site generator is what I went for in the end.
 Here is a list of reasons why and these are true for the majority of static site generators you may come across, either out of the box or through plugins.

 * No database
 * Everything in source control
 * Markdown
 * Full control

-<h3>No Database</h3>
+<h4>No Database</h4>

 You really don't need one to get a standard blog going.
-What would you ant it for?
+What would you want it for?
 Posts and Comments?
-Posts can be generated.
+Posts can be generated and stored in source control.
 Comments can be done using a third party tool like [Disqus](https://disqus.com/).
-I'll go in to those two facts in detail later but let me just touch on why you're better off without a database.
+I'll go in to those two facts in detail later but let me just touch on why you're actually better off without a database.

 A database is an extra bit of complexity in your life.
-If you've set up something like Wordpress, you're stuck with that database.
-If traffic builds you need to figure out how to scale that database.
+If you've set up something like Wordpress, you're stuck with a database.
+If you're lucky and traffic builds up you may need to figure out how to scale that database.
 You need to back it up, optimize it etc. etc. It can be slow.
 Unless you've built some nice caching (OK maybe there's some easy plugins for that in Wordpress, I don't know), every time a user visits your blog, the database will be queried for almost everything the user sees every time they visit a page.
 Even if that stuff hasn't changed for ages.

 Databases are great of course but in my experience you should only use one if you absolutely need one.
-I watched a [great talk](https://www.youtube.com/watch?v=asLUTiJJqdE) by Uncle Bob Martin on architecture where he talked about how the team working on [http://www.fitnesse.org/](Fitnesse) got really hung up on the database design at the beginning of the project.
-Before they ever wrote code or really explored the use cases, the database was a concern.
-They decided to use a basic file storage model to prototype the app so they could defer major decisions on the database and actually get some real stuff done.
+I watched a [great talk](https://www.youtube.com/watch?v=asLUTiJJqdE) by Uncle Bob Martin on architecture where he talked about how the team working on [Fitnesse](http://www.fitnesse.org/) got really hung up on the database design at the beginning of the project.
+Before they ever wrote code or played around with a prototype, the database was a primary concern.
+They decided to use a basic file storage method in the beginning so they could defer major decisions on the database and get some something done.
 In the end they discovered they didn't actually need a database at all.
 They made databases a plugin option.

-<h3>Everything in Source Control</h3>
+<h4>Everything in Source Control</h4>

-I just love [https://git-scm.com/](Git).
-I never once even thought Github and Git were the same thing.
+I just love [Git](https://git-scm.com/).
+I never even once thought Github and Git were the same thing.
 Old school Git lover.
 Using a static site generator, adding content to your site is just adding commits to source control.
-It's perfect in my opinion.
 If you have things set up nicely, commit to master and your new blog post is published.
 You've got a full history.
-Git is distributed so you'd be very unlucky to loose all your content.
+Git is distributed so you would be very unlucky to lose all your content.
 What's not to love?
 Unless you don't like Git.
-If that's the case though, I have no idea why you've read this far.

-<h3>Markdown</h3>
+That would be..... unfortunate.

+<h4>Markdown</h4>

 Markdown is grand.
 Simple and fast.
-If you've written about a million README files then you know all you need to know about that.
+If you've written lots of README files for your Github projects then you know all you need to know about that.
 It's faster than writing plain HTML.
 If you know it by heart, it's faster than using an editor with some sort of text formatting ribbon at the top.
 In the end it becomes HTML so you have full control over how it will look.

-<h3>Full Control</h3>
+<h4>Full Control</h4>

 You really do have full control.
-With very little learning, once you have how the generator works, it's really easy to use.
-You could write all this stuff in JaavScript and HTML but the generator automated a lot of it but still leaves you full control over how everything looks, where it goes and what's generated.
+With very little learning it's very easy get started with these generators.
+You could write all this stuff in JavaScript and HTML but the generators automate a lot of it while still leaving you full control over how everything looks, where it goes and what's generated.
 There's no magic and unless you've picked a very bad tool, there's not much restrictions.
 Just take a little time to learn more about the tool you choose and it will pay off.

-<h2>The Stack</h2>
+<h3>The Stack</h3>

 I played around a little with [https://github.com/jekyll/jekyll](Jekyll) and a [http://staticgen.com/](few others) but in the end I settled on [http://docpad.org/](Docpad).
 It's an excellent tool and I do encourage you to look at their site.
 I will go through what I needed to do to get it going here.